 Our cows are pasture-fed and are certified organic.
 Whenever the weather permits, they spend their time out on pasture, grazing on the rich, sweet grasses that are typical for Marin and Sonoma Counties in Northern California.
 Their diet consists of about 50-80% forages, which include fresh grasses, silage and hay.
 The other 20-50% consists of a variety of certified organic grains.

 In our location, we enjoy lush, green pastures for about seven months of the year, from November through May.
-During the winter months, the Northern California Coast experiences heavy, cold rainfall and animals cannot be out on pasture, for the good of the land and the health of the animals.
+During the winter months, the Northern California Coast experiences heavy, cold rainfall.
+On days when it rains, animals cannot be out on pasture, for the good of the land and the health of the animals.

 During that time, our cows stay in an open-sided barn, with large, open stalls filled with organic rice-hull bedding.
 There are two very important reasons to keep cows inside: to prevent a cow from getting stress-related diseases including foot rot, mastitis and pneumonia; and to prevent soil erosion.

 Spring is the best time for cows to be on grass.
 Our pastures provide high-quality protein and many vitamins and minerals.
 We're fortunate to have good weather and good soil, which we manage carefully, so that the nutrients in our pastures are plentiful.
 Access to open pasture also reduces the threat of communicable diseases that occur in overcrowded conditions.